traceylungahi/Jewellery-store-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Description
 This is a basic react app depicting a jewellery store.
 This project entails the use of react to create the app.
+It incorporates the use of `material-ui` framework to style the app.

 ### Available Scripts

 In the project directory, you can run: